Functional model

 A colorful rainbow pattern that flows from top to bottom.

-Each time the Easter Egg ends, the color themes switch.
+Each time the Easter Egg ends, it switches between color themes.

-Start ➔ Move both sensors quickly in opposite alternating up and down motions
+Start ➔ Move both sensors rapidly up and down in opposite directions

 End ➔ Move one sensor